Cosmic Environment as the Primary Driver of Dwarf Satellite Statistics: Analysis and results

-The relationship between specific star formation rate (sSFR) and satellite abundance reveals pronounced environmental dependencies.
-As shown in the left panel of Figure \ref{Fig:3}, group and cluster environments exhibit a significant anti-correlation: quiescent host galaxies with lower sSFR values systematically host richer satellite systems than their star-forming counterparts.
+The relationship between the specific star formation rate (sSFR) and satellite abundance reveals pronounced environmental dependencies.
+As shown in Figure~\ref{Fig:3}, group and cluster environments exhibit a significant anti-correlation: quiescent host galaxies with lower sSFR systematically host richer satellite systems than their star-forming counterparts.
 This trend intensifies with decreasing sSFR, indicating that the cessation of star formation in central galaxies is closely associated with the buildup of more abundant satellite populations.
-The clear monotonic relation suggests that satellite abundance may serve as a reliable tracer of host galaxy evolutionary stage in dense environments.
+The clear monotonic relation suggests that satellite abundance may serve as a reliable tracer of the host galaxy evolutionary stage in dense environments.

 In contrast, void environments display fundamentally different behavior, showing no significant correlation between sSFR and satellite abundance.
 Across the limited dynamic range of sSFR values in these underdense regions, where galaxies are predominantly star-forming, the number of satellites remains approximately constant.
-This absence of correlation suggests that the mechanisms connecting star formation quenching and satellite system assembly in denser environments are either absent or substantially weakened in voids.
+This absence of correlation suggests that the mechanisms connecting star formation quenching and satellite system assembly in dense environments are either absent or substantially weakened in voids.

-The right panel of Figure~\ref{Fig:3} illustrates the relationship between stellar disk scale length and satellite abundance.
-In group and cluster environments, a clear positive correlation is observed: larger stellar disks are systematically associated with richer satellite systems.
-This trend suggests that in dense environments, the physical size of the host disk plays a significant role in determining satellite richness.

-Void environments again show markedly different behavior.
-Within the limited range of disk sizes present, where large disks are notably absent, satellite abundance remains nearly constant with increasing disk scale length.
-This lack of correlation may reflect the distinct evolutionary pathways of void galaxies, where the processes that typically drive co-evolution of disk growth and satellite accretion in denser regions are less effective.

-A direct comparison across environments at fixed disk scale length further highlights systematic differences: group environments consistently host richer satellite systems than clusters across the full range of disk sizes.
-This enhancement suggests that groups provide particularly favorable conditions for satellite retention and survival, representing an optimal balance between sufficient gravitational potential for satellite capture and reduced disruptive processes compared to clusters.